-(a) Facilities shall require individuals entering the compounding area to report to the supervising pharmacist if the v have rashes, recent tattoos or oozina sores, conjunctivitis, active respiratory infection, or any other medical condition, to determine if such condition could contaminate a CNSP or the environment per the facility's SOPs.
-Prior to admitting any personnel into a compounding area, the supervising pharmacist shall evaluate whether compounding personnel is experiencing any of the above conditions following: rashes, recent tattoos or oozing sores, conjunctivitis, active respiratory infection, or any other medical condition, to determine if such condition could contaminate a CNSP or the environment ("contaminating condition").
-After such evaluation and determination.
-The supervising pharmacist shall not allow personnel with potentially contaminating conditions to enter the compounding area.

-- (b) A gown and face mask shall be used whenever a closed system processing device is required. - (c) Disposable garb shall not be shared by personnel staff and shall be discarded if soiled and after each shift.
+- (a) Facilities shall require individuals entering the compounding area to report to the supervising pharmacist if they have rashes, recent tattoos or oozing sores, conjunctivitis, active respiratory infection, or any other medical condition, to determine if such condition could contaminate a CNSP or the environment per the facility's SOPs.
+Prior to admitting any personnel into a compounding area, the supervising pharmacist shall evaluate whether compounding personnel is experiencing any of the above conditions following: rashes, recent tattoos or oozing sores, conjunctivitis, active respiratory infection, or any other medical condition, to determine if such condition condition and determination.
+The supervising pharmacist shall not allow personnel with potentially contaminating conditions to enter the compounding area. - (b) A gown and face mask shall be used whenever a closed system processing device is required. - (c) Disposable garb shall not be shared by personnel staff and shall be discarded if soiled and after each shift.
 Gowns intended for reuse during the shift All garb removed during a shift must remain in the compounding area. - (d) Gloves shall be wiped or replaced before beginning a CNSP that contains different components. - (e) Non-disposable Reusable garb and equipment shall be cleaned with a germicidal cleaning agent and sanitized with 70% isopropyl alcohol at least daily and before use by different personnel use before re-use.(1) Any reuseable gowns must be laundered, per the facility's SOPs before reuse - (f) Any garbing accommodations provided by the designated person shall be documented and the record shall include the name of the individual granted the accommodation, date granted and description of the reasons for granting the accommodation.
 The records shall be retained in accordance with Business and Professions Code section 4081.